wodanaz/adaptiPhy/README.md

 ```
 .
 |-- config.yaml
-|-- data
+|-- data/
 |-- .empty
-|-- envs
+|-- envs/
-|-- OUTPUT_FINAL
+|-- OUTPUT_FINAL/
-|-- neutral_smk2
+|-- neutral_smk/
-|-- scripts
+|-- scripts/
 |-- slurm-xxxxxxxxx.out
-|-- slurm_general
+|-- slurm_general/
 |-- adaptiphy-launch-slurm.sh
 |-- Snakefile
-|-- .snakemake
+|-- .snakemake/
 `-- ADAPTIPHY_DONE
 ```

-The pipeline has generated the tables `summary_table*.txt merged_summary_table.txt`.
-Which will contain the values of zeta and p-values for each query and its reference replicate.
+Output information:
 * _The not important stuff_: The `ADAPTIPHY_DONE` file simply contains the list of files in this directory after the final cleanup step.
 The `slurm.test.1234567.out` file will only exist if you ran the snakemake as a batch job on SLURM, and contains the breakdown of submitted SLURM jobs with information about step success, step order, and log file locations.
-The `logs/` directory contains logs from each individual rule run in the pipeline. the `intermediate_files` directory contains all intermediate files generated in the pipeline, which may be helpful for troubleshooting.
+The `logs/` and `.snakemake/` directories contain logs from each individual rule run in the pipeline. the `intermediate_files` directory contains all intermediate files generated in the pipeline, which may be helpful for troubleshooting.
-* _The semi-important stuff_: this snakemake runs the HyPhy as well as PhyloFit programs.
-All of the typical output files from these two tools are deposited in `HYPHY/` and `PhyloFit/`, respectively.
 * _The important stuff_: the directory `OUTPUT_FINAL/` contains the formatted output tables from AdaptiPhy.
 The major results table is stored in `merged_summary_table.txt`.

 __provide details here on how to interpret this table!__